 Thank you for visiting our website and showing an interest in our work.
-We hope that you find our website and information leaflets and booklets informative and that they assist you in counselling the families with whom you work.
+We hope that you find our website and information guides and booklets informative and that they assist you in counselling the families with whom you work.
 Please tell your families about us so that they are aware of the help and support we can offer them.

 Unique always welcomes the involvement and advice of medical, health and other involved professionals.
-If you are a paediatrician, therapist, geneticist or other professional working with people with rare chromosome disorders and wish to know more about how you can be involved in the work of Unique, please take a look at our How To Help Us section.
+If you are a paediatrician, therapist, geneticist or other professional working with people with rare chromosome disorders and wish to know more about how you can be involved in the work of Unique, please take a look at our How You Can Help Us section.

 How We Can Help You

 1. Information from our offline database of rare chromosome disorders

 Our comprehensive offline database was created in 1996 and 17 years later documents the longitudinal histories of more than 14,000 affected members of all ages, the vast majority being cases never reported in the medical literature.
 We aim to update the database at least annually.
 In order to protect our members' privacy we do not allow professionals direct access to this offline database BUT we can provide anonymised phenotypic descriptions of any case held on this offline database.

 - To view all the specific chromosome disorders with genotypes among our membership, please go to the genotype database on this website.